MichailLepin/Fake-News-Classifier/reports/EDA_REPORT.md

    - Designed for fact-checking political statements
    - Not designed for general news article classification
    - **Business Impact:** Model would not meet user expectations for classifying news articles

+6. **Predefined Splits Limitation:**
+   - While LIAR has predefined train/test/valid splits, this is not an advantage
+   - Fixed splits are less flexible than custom stratified splits
+   - Cannot adjust split ratios based on model needs
+   - ISOT's lack of predefined split allows for better control over data distribution

 #### Conclusion:
 While LIAR dataset is valuable for **political fact-checking research**, it is **not suitable** for the general-purpose fake news classification system described in the project requirements.
 The ISOT/Kaggle dataset aligns perfectly with the business objectives of classifying complete news articles across multiple domains.